Mar 27, 2025

 GrPlylkL0owOQOVynSyONM_A4QSdZZh4omTtCWq1POr t0_q4TedP4UMJeFRd ud6VyxHhdr0APnnxPlyjcJYLm7sM5v1woZYYbjMROxXzxbX1qnyp7eLWZbBsgeWCIzac47e5cgRadclIKvJbI5URo

-Branded content is a source of clues for your SEO strategy
+Branded content is a source of clues for your SEO and AEO strategy

 Branded content (ie. landing pages, product pages, product launch posts) often ranks, not surprisingly, for a lot of branded search queries.
 When dialing in your search strategy, you might have a tendency to ignore these pages as “branded content.”